build-on-aws/content/posts/build-and-manage-a-resilient-service-using-aws-sdks/index.md

 ----------------------------------------------------------------------------------------
 ```

-## Resilient architecture
+## Resiliency and you

 Congratulations, you've made it to the end!
 By following this example, you've learned how to use AWS SDKs
 to deploy all the resources to build a resilient web service.

-* Using a load balancer lets your users target a single endpoint that automatically distributes traffic
+* You used a load balancer to let your users target a single endpoint that automatically distributed traffic
   to web servers running in your target group.
-* Using an Auto Scaling group lets you remove unhealthy instances and automatically keeps the number of
+* You used an Auto Scaling group so you could remove unhealthy instances and automatically keep the number of
-  instances within a range you specify.
+  instances within a specified range.
-* Decoupling your web server from its dependencies lets you return a successful static response even when the
+* You decoupled your web server from its dependencies and returned a successful static response even when the
-  underlying service fails.
+  underlying service failed.
-* Implementing deep health checks lets you report unhealthy instances to the load balancer so that it dispatches
+* You implemented deep health checks to report unhealthy instances to the load balancer so that it dispatched
-  requests only to instances that can respond successfully.
+  requests only to instances that responded successfully.
-* Using a load balancer lets the system fail open when something goes really wrong, so that your users get a
+* You used a load balancer to let the system fail open when something unexpected went wrong.
+Your users got a
-  successful static response while you investigate the root cause and get the system running again.
+  successful static response, buying you time to investigate the root cause and get the system running again.

 You can find more details about this example, and the complete code, in the
 [AWS Code Examples GitHub repository](https://github.com/Laren-AWS/aws-doc-sdk-examples/tree/resilient-architecture-python/workflows/resilient_service#readme).

-Or explore more AWS code examples in the [Code Library](https://docs.aws.amazon.com/code-library/latest/ug/what-is-code-library.html?sc_channel=el&sc_campaign=resiliencewave&sc_geo=mult&sc_country=mult&sc_outcome=acq&sc_content=resilient-service).
+You can explore more AWS code examples in the [Code Library](https://docs.aws.amazon.com/code-library/latest/ug/what-is-code-library.html?sc_channel=el&sc_campaign=resiliencewave&sc_geo=mult&sc_country=mult&sc_outcome=acq&sc_content=resilient-service).

+Now go build your own!